Gestational Hypertension - High Blood Pressure in Pregnancy

 Definition of Gestational Hypertension

-Gestational hypertension, also known as pregnancy-induced hypertension (PIH), is a medical condition that affects some pregnant women.
-It is defined as the development of high blood pressure (hypertension) after 20 weeks of pregnancy, without the presence of proteinuria (protein in the urine) or other signs of pre-eclampsia.
+Gestational hypertension, also known as pregnancy-induced hypertension (PIH), is a condition characterized by the new onset of high blood pressure after 20 weeks of gestation in a previously normotensive woman, without the presence of proteinuria (protein in the urine) or other signs of pre-eclampsia such as organ dysfunction.
+It is one of the hypertensive disorders of pregnancy and must be carefully monitored due to the risk of progression.

-Blood pressure is the force of blood against the walls of the arteries.
-A normal blood pressure reading for an adult is around 120/80 mmHg.
-However, during pregnancy, it is normal for blood pressure to decrease slightly in the first and second trimesters, before returning to pre-pregnancy levels in the third trimester.
-Gestational hypertension occurs when blood pressure readings consistently measure at or above 140/90 mmHg after 20 weeks of pregnancy.
+Blood pressure refers to the force exerted by circulating blood on the walls of blood vessels.
+A typical normal blood pressure reading is approximately 120/80 mmHg.
+During pregnancy, it is common for blood pressure to slightly decrease in the first and second trimesters due to hormonal changes and increased blood volume, but it usually returns to pre-pregnancy levels by the third trimester.
+Gestational hypertension is diagnosed when a pregnant woman's blood pressure consistently reaches or exceeds 140/90 mmHg after the 20th week of gestation, measured on at least two separate occasions.

 Causes of Gestational Hypertension